koalneu/IoTBay/README.md

               Guest User: USES index.jsp, Basic functionality e.g, ability to order, view and look at products

 NOTE: They should look essentially the same although one has more buttons!

-For reference this is the database that i have been working on locally:

 LOCAL VARIABLE NAMES:

-NOTE: NEEDS TO BE CHANGED TO FUNCTION WITH ACTUAL DB
+WHICH NEEDS TO BE CHANGED TO FUNCTION WITH ACTUAL DB

 Database name: TEST
 DB username: test